Email FacebookTwitterMenu burgerClose thin

 For high-net-worth investors who want to gamble with a high percentage of their portfolio, say $250,000 or more, they may consider private equity investments.
 This aggressive investment strategy allows investors to invest directly in start-ups or growing companies.

 Usually, private equity investors take a more long-term approach to this strategy.
-They do this by investing while they financially stabilize, bring a new product to market or launch new technology.
+They do this by investing in companies while they financially stabilize, bring a new product to market or launch new technology.
 If the business endeavor fails, so will the investment.
-However, sometimes investors can negotiate favorable terms which may put them in a good position to reap high cash returns.
+However, sometimes investors can negotiate favorable terms, which may put them in a good position to reap high cash returns.

 Bottom Line

-Being an aggressive investor isn’t for everyone.
 Aggressive strategies require investors to have a high risk tolerance and potentially a longer time horizon.
-But, if you’re willing to take on additional risk with the prospect of getting a higher payoff, you may consider an aggressive investment strategy.

 Investing Tips

-- Looking for a financial advisor to help you select an aggressive investment strategy but not sure where to start your search?
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+• Looking for a financial advisor to help you select an aggressive investment strategy but not sure where to start your search?
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/FangXiaNuo, ©iStock.com/marketlan, ©iStock.com/courtneyk